15 Brilliant School Nativity Ideas

 - Don’t do it alone: You’d be surprised at how many people are willing to help when it comes to a traditional event like this.
 Everyone wants it to go smoothly!
 Give the children their lines to take home and learn with the help of their parents.
 Parents will also expect to help with costumes and some are even happy to give up their time to assist with stage scenery.
 Also, don’t be afraid to ask teaching assistants for help with keeping the children in check during rehearsals – there is a limit to how loud one teacher can shout!

 - Don’t expect perfection: That applies to both the children and you!
 If there are mistakes on the night, so be it.
-It’s all part of the nativity charm!
+It’s all part of the Christmas nativity charm!
 The most important thing about performing and taking part in a nativity is that the children and the audience have fun.
 The nativity is usually a family occasion where parents, grandparents and guardians come to support the children.
 If your play has produced a magical Christmas atmosphere, then your job here is done and you’ve managed to create something wonderful that everyone will remember for many years to come.
-So give yourself a huge pat on the back (and pour a large glass of mulled wine!)
+And if you really want to create something lasting, then take a look at our top tips on filming a nativity and give the audience and children the chance to capture that special moment.
+Now give yourself a huge pat on the back (and pour a large glass of mulled wine!)